nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

 - 🔴 If you do not close the file properly using **close()**, the buffered data may not be written to the disk.

+- Closing the file ensures that any remaining data in the buffer is flushed (written) to the file.